How To Make Gluten-Free Edible Cookie Dough

 Ingredients & Substitutions

-- Gluten-free Oats - you can use homemade gluten-free J. Make your own Rice Flour or use Bob’s Red Mill Gluten-free Blend.
+- Gluten-free Oats - you can use homemade gluten-free Oat Flour.
+Make your own Rice Flour or use Bob’s Red Mill Gluten-free Blend.
 All-purpose flour is also an option if you actually prefer glutenous treats.

 - Unsalted Butter - I recommend using unsalted butter, as it’s hard to predict the salt content depending on the brand.
 You can make this cookie dough vegan-friendly using this recipe for Vegan Butter or replacing it with margarine and nut milk.